How to Create a Comic Book: Traditional, Digital & AI

 Curve: Moderate

 The industry standard for manga and comics.
 Built-in panel tools, 3D pose references, screentones, and speech balloon tools.
+PRO subscription price increased in 2026 from the long-running $1.99/mo entry.

 Procreate